EOSC-Data-Commons/dev-environment/README.md

 We need database include the havested data and indexing for opensearch.
 The database was already havested and can be requst from Tobias Schweizer (@tobiasschweizer).

-Store the file named as `dump.sql` and run (make sure the services are all running healthy):
+Download the data file (`dump.sql.zip`) from the [releases page](https://github.com/EOSC-Data-Commons/dev-environment/releases/).
+Unzip it and place the resulting `dump.sql` file in the repository root.

+Import the data with:

 ```console
 devenv tasks run db-import